AAAS Award for Scientific Freedom and Responsibility

 About the Award

-The AAAS Award for Scientific Freedom and Responsibility is presented annually by the American Association for the Advancement of Science to honor scientists and engineers whose exemplary actions have fostered scientific freedom and responsibility.
-We hope that the presentation of this award will inspire the next generation of scientists and engineers as they begin their careers.
+The Award is presented annually by the American Association for the Advancement of Science to honor scientists and engineers, or their organizations, whose exemplary actions have demonstrated scientific freedom and responsibility in challenging circumstances.

 This annual award was established in 1980 and consists of a prize of $5,000, a commemorative plaque, complimentary registration, and reimbursement for travel and hotel expenses to attend the AAAS Annual Meeting.
 Information about the Award, including the nomination process, is available here.